hp15aug/springboot-email-reply/Readme.md

 - Ensure backend is running on port 8080
 - Check CORS configuration
 - Verify API endpoint URL in `App.jsx`

+**Extension not working:**
+- Ensure backend is running on `http://localhost:8080`
+- Check if extension is enabled in `chrome://extensions/`
+- Verify you're on Gmail (`mail.google.com`)
+- Check browser console for errors (F12 → Console)
+- Try reloading the extension and refreshing Gmail

+**AI Reply button not appearing:**
+- Wait a few seconds after opening compose window
+- Refresh the Gmail page
+- Check if you're in the compose view
+- Reload the extension from `chrome://extensions/`

 **API Key Issues:**
 - Verify your Gemini API key is valid